NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Assisting Shot.md

 Granted by [[Feats/Assisting Shot|Assisting Shot]]

-The next creature other than you to attack the same target before the start of your next turn gains a circumstance bonus to their roll.
+You gain a circumstance bonus to your attack roll.

 *Source: Pathfinder Player Core*
 *ORC*